George W.

 profession.

-Since wisdom is partly the
+Since wisdom is largely the

 process of learning from our mistakes how else can a soldier who gets

-way is to recall the failure and that way avoid the same ones in this
+way is to recall the failure(s) and thereby avoid the same mistakes in this

 life.